 Fencing.
 The applicant has proposed a 6-foot wood privacy fence proposed along the west and south property lines.
 This is a criteria of the URA plan.
 The applicant also proposed to include a black 6-foot tall metal fence around the apartment portion of the site.
 The fence is an issue of discussion for the project as the developer strongly desires to include the feature and believes it is an attractive element to customers.
 The City does not have extensive experience with fences at apartment locations and to put such a barrier up along the front property lines is uncommon.
-The developer has included provisions for Knox boxes and key fobs at gates and doors to ensure appropriate emergency access is available.
+The Zoning Ordinance only allows fencing within a front yard if it is 4 feet tall or less.
+For a fence to be 6 feet tall the fence must be placed at the front façade line or behind the façade.
+In this instance, the fence along Wilmoth is proposed at 6 feet and approximately 3 feet in front of the building.
+IF a fence is approved, it will need to either have Building B moved forward to be in line with the fence or to have the fence lowered.
+The developer would likely move Building B to the setback line rather than alter the fence and gate locations along Wilmoth.
+The developer has included provisions for Knox boxes and key fabs at gates and doors to ensure appropriate emergency access is available.